« Log File and Event Management | Main | Credit Data 'Hijacked' »

 Following Rich Mogull’s defining tenets/principles post:

-• The data is self describing as it carries MIME type and attachment or you can encrypt the payload and leave business context (SMTP email header) exposed.
+- The data is self describing as it carries MIME type

 I might add that there should be independent ‘Brokerage’ facilities for dispute resolution or verification of some types of rules, process or object state in workflow systems.
 If recipients can add or even alter some subset of the information, who’s copy is the latest and greatest?
 But anyway, that is too much detail for this example.